 The Good: Decent acting, Moments of character

-[Knowing that single episodes are an inefficient way to get episodes, it's worth looking into Doctor Who - The Complete Third Season on DVD or Blu-Ray, which is also a better economical choice than buying individual episodes.
-Read my review of the second season of the Tenth Doctor here!
+[Knowing that VHS is essentially a dead medium, it's worth looking into Star Trek: Voyager - The Complete Third Season on DVD, which is also a better economical choice than buying the VHS.
+Read my review of the entire season here!

-For other works with resurrected villains, be sure to check out my reviews of:
+For other works with Harry Groener, be sure to check out my reviews of:

 | | |